 - 92. Under the management of the Office of Evaluation, all CSPs will undergo country portfolio evaluations during the CSP's final year, to assess progress and identify lessons for the design of subsequent country-level support.
 Lessons applicable beyond the country concerned will be disseminated across WFP. - 93.
-Decentralized mid-term reviews and decentralized evaluations of CSPs will be managed by WFP at the country level with support of the relevant regional bureau as needed.
-The findings of these reviews will inform annual resource-based country operational planning exercises to ensure that timely mid-course improvements are made as necessary.
+Decentralized mid-term reviews of CSPs and decentralized evaluations of selected CSP components will be managed by WFP at the country level with support of the relevant regional bureau as needed.
+The findings of these reviews and decentralized evaluations will inform annual resource-based country operational planning exercises to ensure that timely mid-course improvements are made as necessary.
 As well as tracking progress towards specific planned outcomes, mid-term reviews and country portfolio evaluations will also measure progress towards gender equity and other cross-cutting corporate objectives.